Rajeevbro/EmployeeManagement/README.md

 ## EmployeeManagement
-- Simple Employee Management Full Stack Program where you can add employee , and View EMployee by loggin in with existing account or you can register as a new user
+- Simple Employee Management Full Stack Program where you can add employee , and View Employee by logging in with existing account or you can register as a new user
-##Spring Security
+## Spring Security
  - Uses Jwt token as an authentication

 ## Technology Used